mikeranger67/Morristown/README.md

-# morristown
+# Website about Morristown
 name: Morristown Website

-description: Website about the best things to do in Morristown, NJ.
-MIT Coding Bootcamp.
+description: This is a website I built about the best things to do in Morristown, NJ for the MIT Coding Bootcamp.

-roadmap: Currently about NJ, not just Morristown.
-Adding new content and reformmating it in the coming months.
+roadmap: I would need to build out the website and include more content and better styling